 A couple of days ago Rockstar Games announced the GTA Remastered Trilogy.
 This trilogy will be made up of three remasters of past Grand Theft Auto titles: GTA 3, Vice City, and San Andreas.
 Format-wise, it seems similar to Nintendo’s Super Mario 3D All-Stars which was released earlier this year.
 However, there is one notable difference.

 Whilst Super Mario 3D All Stars was priced at $50 at launch, GTA will set fans back $70.
 Seventy bucks is the standard price for most next-gen AAA games but it’s uncommon for a remaster to cost that much.
 The implications of this pricing are interesting as it means one of two things.
 Either Rockstar is over charging or these remasters will provide more than expected.

 Are we underestimating Rockstar?

 Sadly, there is another possibility.
-The more cynical view would be that Rockstar know this collection will sell regardless so it has priced the GTA Remastered Trilogy at $70.
+The more cynical view would be that Rockstar knows this collection will sell regardless so it has priced the GTA Remastered Trilogy at $70.
 Not because the collection justifies that price, but because fans desperate for nostalgia will cave in and buy it.

 More details about the trilogy have yet to be revealed.
-Hopefully in the near future Rockstar will show us exactly what the collection looks like.
+Hopefully, in the near future, Rockstar will show us exactly what the collection looks like.
 All we can do in the meantime is pray that this isn’t just a desperate cash grab.